Artax01/qr-gen.xyz/README.md

 This website was developed by SneaKxyz.

 This website uses a file called "qrcode.js" which comes from this github : https://github.com/davidshimjs/qrcodejs

+QR Code is a registered trademark of DENSO WAVE INCORPORATED

 <!-- MARKDOWN -->